cake-lab/DELI/README.md

 # DELI 🥪

-Nicholas Krichevsky, Matthew St Louis, Tian Guo
+Nicholas Krichevsky, Renee St Louis, Tian Guo

 This is the official repository associated with our paper: Quantifying and Improving Performance of Distributed Deep Learning with Cloud Storage, to be published in [IC2E 2021](https://conferences.computer.org/IC2E/2021/).